JvanKatwijk/qt-dab/README.md

 - :information_source: While the *libfdk-aac-dev* package in both Fedora and Ubuntu 24 seems to work fine, I had some problems with the package from the repository in Ubuntu 20 and 22.
 For the AppImage, built on Ubuntu 20, a library version was created from the sources to be found as github repository:
  * "https://github.com/mstorsjo/fdk-aac"

-The sources contain a *CMakeLists.txt* file, building and installing is straightforward).
+The sources contain a *CMakeLists.txt* file, building and installing is straightforward.

 Alternatively, one could configure for *libfaad*, change the configuration to
  *  CONFIG	+= faad
  *  #CONFIG	+= fdk-aac

 and install the libfaad package
  *   sudo apt-get install libfaad-dev